An Effective Upper Bound on the Pressure-to-Energy Density Ratio in Neutron Stars: Introduction

 In this work, we extend the IPAD-TOV analysis to refine the upper bound on the central EOS-parameter $\x$ by incorporating, in addition to the causality limit, the mass-sphere stability condition associated with the mass evolution pattern near the NS center.
 Using this framework, we obtain a refined bound about $\x \lesssim 0.385$, slightly higher but consistent with the previous causality-only constraint $\x \lesssim 0.374$, and demonstrate its implications for improved NS compactness scaling relations across a broad set of EOS models.
+The upper bound on $\x$ provides a characteristic scale for dense matter in NS interiors.
+Determining this limit with high precision may offer new insights into the properties of superdense matter.
+Moreover, further refining its value may establish a useful benchmark for dense-matter physics under strong gravitational fields and improve our understanding of matter at the highest densities, where GR, quantum many-body physics, and Quantum Chromodynamics collectively govern NS structure\,\cite{Fuji22,Bjorken83,Kurkela10,Gorda21PRL,Gorda23PRL,Gorda23,Komo22,Braun2022,Brandt2023,Fuku2024}.